open-meteo/open-meteo/README.md

 - [Alpine Conditions](https://www.alpineconditions.com) Allows a user to compare multiple models at once & create ensemble forecasts for any location
 - [Evaporative Cooler Forecaster](https://SwampCooler.app) Swamp cooler effectiveness forecast with cost & energy savings, Android/iOS app
 - [LunaLink](https://www.lunalink.de) A site for hunters, fishermen and nature observers: It provides sun and moon values ​​(including moon brightness) as well as the weather for individual locations in Central Europe.
+- [truthclimate](https://www.truthclimate.com) Discover how weather and climate changed all around the world.

 Repositories:
 - [Captain Cold](https://github.com/cburton-godaddy/captain-cold) Simple Open-Meteo -> Discord integration